oludaajal/Badminton-Project/README.md

 Place `wd.csv` (women’s doubles data) in the project folder.

 ### 3. **Run Analysis**
-In your notebook or script:
+In the notebook or script:
 ```python
 from badminton_analysis import (
     delete_playerIDs,